heristop/heristop.github.io/src/content/blog/2024-07-09-conventional-commit-jira.md

 tags: ["git", "jira", "tooling", "developer-experience", "tutorial"]
 ---

 **TL;DR:** This guide demonstrates how to set up conventional commits with a customizable Jira ticket prefix for JavaScript projects.
 It covers configuring commit message validation using git hook, ensuring better commit practices and issue tracking.
-The guide also briefly touches on Jira-GitLab integration to enhance traceability in your development workflow.
+The guide also briefly touches on Jira-GitLab integration to improve traceability in your development workflow.

 <div class="img-container">
   <img src="/images/posts/2024-07-09-conventional-commit-jira/gitmessage.webp" alt="git message" class="img-responsive" />